 Probate is the legal and financial process involved in dealing with the property, money & possessions of a person who has died.
 Where there is a will, the person responsible for dealing with this process is the appointed Executor who will usually need to apply to the Probate Registry for a Grant of Probate.
 If a person dies without a will, it will usually be up to a spouse or family member to apply to the Probate Registry for a Grant of Letters of Administration.

-From our offices in Cornwall, RRL provide an unrivalled combination of legal specialists, accountants and chartered tax advisers to assist you through the Probate process.
+From our offices in Cornwall, RRL provides an unrivalled combination of legal specialists, accountants and Chartered Tax Advisers to assist you through the Probate process.
 We can ensure that all possible tax exemptions and reliefs are utilised and that available planning opportunities are identified.

 You can view the profiles of our Probate team here.

 The cost of dealing with Probate can often depend on the complexity of the Estate and the level of assistance that is required.
 We offer the option of a fixed fee service or for charges to be calculated on an hourly rate basis.

 The usual process for dealing with a standard Estate broadly follows these steps: